 |Assignee:||Radu B. Rusu||% Done:|

 This bug is to track some PCL-ROS integration issues brought up on the mailing list (http://www.pcl-developers.org/PCL-ROS-integration-questions-td5706762.html).

 Currently, the pcl-wg repository on github contains ROS stack metadata and ROS messages that aren't included in the PCL tarball release.
 I propose that we include these extra files in the PCL source, and when the USE_ROS=ON CMake option is specified, PCL will install the ROS message definitions and stack manifest to PREFIX/share/pcl-1.x.
 It should probably also generate the message header files from the message definitions, and use/install them instead of the currently included message stubs.

 By relying on the USE_ROS flag, standalone PCL operation should be unaffected, and when ROS is detected PCL can register itself as a ROS stack without effecting standalone users and without having to rely on a fork in github.

-#3 Updated by Rich Mattes over 1 year ago
+#3 Updated by Rich Mattes almost 2 years ago

 I'm working on it, but it's giving me some issues.
 The main problem is four include files currently found in common/include/pcl: